vkostyanetsky/Fastimer/README.md

 ## 😮 What's this for?

-Yeah, there are a lot of apps like this one, you are right.
+Yeah, there are plenty of apps like this one, you are right.

 To come clear, I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me statistics for a date.
 I was tapping on calendar inside the application, but it was doing nothing ¯\\\_(ツ)\_/¯